-Our technicians are highly trained, skilled and NATE-certified to deliver quality work.
+Our technicians are highly trained, skilled and ACE-certified to deliver quality work.
 We have complete confidence in our work—in fact, we back up everything we do with a one-year 100% Satisfaction Guarantee!*

 We’ll even advise a stress-free membership plan.
 This can help you find AC troubles ahead of time so you can avoid later service while keeping your home cooler.